 Healthcare in Cyprus is cheap and effective, and is another reason many expats relocate to the island.

 The Cyprus healthcare system is divided into public and private sectors.
-Public healthcare is either inexpensive or free, at least for citizens of the EU, and even private healthcare costs can be quite affordable.
+Public healthcare is cheap and subsidised, and even private healthcare costs can be quite affordable.

-Doctors working in both sectors of the medical industry are often trained overseas and most, if not all, speak an acceptable level of English.
-Some may, however, have difficulty defining certain treatments or care options.
-As such, expats should be clear when explaining a health issue.
-It may also be a good idea to take a notepad to appointments, in case it’s necessary to write down the doctor’s response for later translation.
+Doctors here are often trained overseas and most, if not all, speak an acceptable level of English.
+It's nevertheless a good idea to take notes at appointments, in case it’s necessary to have a written doctor’s response for later translation.
 Expats shouldn't be afraid to ask their new doctor questions or have them repeat themselves.

 Public healthcare in Cyprus